World Sailing play their Joker . . . Again

 Also no information has been released, or is contained in this submission, as to just how anyone will qualify for this event at Paris 2024.

-And just to add fuel to the fire, World Sailing recently announced the selection of the the L30, a 30-foot one design keelboat, as the supplied equipment for their Offshore World Championship scheduled from 2020.
+And just to add fuel to the fire, World Sailing recently announced the selection of the L30, a 30-foot one design keelboat, as the supplied equipment for their Offshore World Championship scheduled from 2020.

 But no doubt all these loose ends will be solved by ‘An urgent submission from the Board’ as we get closer to the Games.